 Promotion and Management: Lizbeth Pérez

-General Production: Juan de Torres
+General Production and Direction: Juan de Torres